rickertm322/PHYS265-spring25/code_project.md

 - Astropy: Community Python library for astronomy - https://ascl.net/1304.002

-  ok. large body of code, some subset should be used.
+  OK. large body of code, some subset should be used.
 There's a nice model fitting tool in astropy. also specutils, which is like pyspeckit.
 And of course fits I/O where you can learn about FITS cubes.

 - SunPy: Python for Solar Physicists - https://ascl.net/1401.010